Definition of Risk Adjusted Return

 How to Calculate Risk-Adjusted Return?

-- Then the investors are required to compute the returns from the investment.
+- Compute the returns from the investment.

 Examples of Risk-Adjusted Return